bberg/repo4/content/advertise.md

 # Promote Your Monitoring Station Services

 #description
-Connect with security professionals, integrators, and businesses exploring Monitoring Directory.
+Connect with security professionals, integrators, and businesses exploring The Monitoring Directory.
 Advertise your monitoring station services here to engage directly with a highly focused and relevant audience. :shield:

 ---